 Keep in mind that certain venues already have built-in gold details, such as chandeliers and chairs or cake stands and centerpieces.
-Having this color scheme apply to gold-framed photos of you as a couple, gold-plated initials sitting at the bridal party table, or gold confetti lining the tables and floor are other easy-to-add details.
+Having this color scheme apply to gold-framed photos of you as a couple, gold-plated initials sitting at the bridal party table, or gold confetti lining the tables and floor are other easy-to-add wedding reception decor ideas.
 Consider what you already have to work with as you envision what it’ll look like on the day of your wedding.

 A traditional, white wedding cake paired with the golden hue of Champagne work together as the centerpiece to any reception.
 A few ways to highlight gold details even further are:

 Edible gold can be used for other sweet treats besides the cake itself.
 Decorate individual cupcakes, chocolate truffles, or other desserts that will accompany the wedding cake with gold flakes.
 There’s no such thing as too much indulgence when it comes to celebrating your nuptials.

 Sometimes, the smallest details are the most impressive.
 Ask your venue or drinks vendor if you can purchase edible gold flakes or glitter dust to be used in your drinks.
 Limit them to your signature cocktails or champagne if you don't want to purchase a ton—or want it to be a special surprise.
 A few other white and gold options for drinks include striped straws and gold stir sticks.